cloudfoundry/docs-bosh/content/dns.md

 Addition of native BOSH DNS solves these problems without making it hard to deploy and operate DNS servers.

+See [links](links.md) for more context in how to use links with BOSH.

 ---
 ## Architecture {: #arch }